 AP Studio Art (2-Dimensional Design) is designed for students who are seriously interested in the practical study of visual art through the medium of photography.
 Students create a portfolio of work to demonstrate the artistic skills and ideas they have developed, refined, and applied over the course of the year to produce visual compositions.
 Students submit these portfolios for evaluation at the end of the school year.
-Each portfolio consists of three sections: • The Range of Approaches (Breadth) section illustrates a range of ideas and approaches to art making. • The Sustained Investigation (Concentration) section shows sustained, deep, and multiperspective investigation of a student-selected topic. • The Selected Works (Quality) section represents the student's most successful works with respect to form and content.
+Each portfolio consists of three sections: • The Range of Approaches (Breadth) section illustrates a range of ideas and approaches to art making. • The Sustained Investigation (Concentration) section shows sustained, deep, and multi perspective investigation of a student-selected topic. • The Selected Works (Quality) section represents the student's most successful works with respect to form and content.
 Students' work is informed and guided by observation, research, experimentation, discussion, critical analysis, and reflection, relating individual practices to the art world.
 Students are asked to document their artistic ideas and practices to demonstrate conceptual and technical development over time.

-PREREQUISITE: B or higher in Art 3.
-(Required)

-HIGH SCHOOL CREDIT: Fine Arts, Elective (weighted grade point)
+GRADE LEVEL: 10-12, may be repeated for credit PREREQUISITE: B or higher in Art 3.
+(Required) HIGH SCHOOL CREDIT: Fine Arts, Elective (weighted grade point)